tysoekong/kong-deck-pr-review/README.md

-# kong-deck-pr-review
+# Kong decK PR Review
-A sample repository, with pipeline, that runs deck diff against the configured Kong repository.
+A sample repository, with Jenkins pipeline, that runs deck diff against the configured Kong repository.